 A. Invoices shall be submitted in duplicate not more frequently than monthly.
-Time is of the essence for submitting invoices and invoicing for completed work.
-Invoices are due no later than fifteen (15) calendar days after the end of the monthly invoicing period.
-Invoices for work completed within a monthly invoicing period must be submitted no later than ninety (90) calendar days after the end of the monthly invoicing period.
 The following certification shall be included on each invoice and signed by an authorized official of the Contractor:

-I certify that this invoice is correct and proper for payment, and reimbursement for these costs has not and will not be received from any other sources, including but not limited to a government entity contract, subcontract, or other procurement method.
+I certify that this invoice is correct and proper for payment, and reimbursement for these costs has not and will not be received from any other sources, including but not limited to a government entity contract, subcontract or other procurement method.